Role of the Courts

 The Founders recognized that too much power accumulated in any single branch of government is a significant threat to liberty.
-They sought to avoid this by separating power, both among the three branches of the federal government and between the federal government and the sovereign states, in a system of checks and balances that would prompt ambition to counteract ambition.
-They gave each branch authority to exercise and an interest in defending its own prerogatives, limiting the ability of any one branch to monopolize governmental authority.
-Accordingly, the Founders vested the power to make the laws in Congress, the power to enforce the laws in the President, and the power to interpret the laws in deciding concrete factual cases with the courts.
+They sought to avoid this threat by separating power, both among the three branches of the federal government and between the federal government and the sovereign states, in a system of checks and balances that would prompt ambition to counteract ambition.
+They gave each branch authority to exercise and an interest in defending its own prerogatives, thereby limiting the ability of any one branch to monopolize governmental authority.
+Accordingly, the Founders vested the power to make the laws in Congress, the power to enforce the laws in the President, and the power to interpret the laws and decide concrete factual cases with the courts.

 In determining whether a contested law is consistent with the Constitution, judges act within their proper judicial power when they give effect to the original public meaning of the words of the law and the Constitution.
 Judges acting in accordance with their constitutional duties will at times uphold laws that may be bad policy and strike down laws that may be good policy.
 Judicial review requires the judge to determine not whether the law leads to good or bad results, but whether the law violates the Constitution.